meetmarvelous/meetmarvelous/README.md

 - 👋 Hi, I’m Marvelous.
 - 💼 I'm a Web developer.
+- 🤔 I’m currently open for: a new job opportunity: [LINK TO MY PORTOFOLIO](https://marvelbyte.vercel.app/).
 - 👨‍💻 All of my projects are available at [https://codepen.io/meetmarvelous](https://codepen.io/meetmarvelous).
 - 📝 I regularly write articles on [https://dev.to/meetmarvelous](https://dev.to/meetmarvelous).
 - 👯 I’m looking to collaborate on web development projects.